 ET 04120 JESUS WAS A CARPENTER: FAITH PERSPECTIVES ON 3 hrs.
-LABOR AND JUSTICE

-This course will examine Christian theology and ministry in relation to understandings of human labor and struggles for economic justice rooted in labor.
-Biblical, historical and theological sources will be used to analyze understandings of labor in Christian history, particularly how and why people of faith have been involved in struggles for economic justice that address such issues as the dignity of human labor, social class, organizing workers, and a just workplace.
+LABOR AND JUSTICE ple of faith have been involved in struggles for economic justice that address such issues as the dignity of human labor, social class, organizing workers, and a just workplace.
 Particular attention will be paid to how ministry may effectively support the dignity of human labor.
 (See NT 04120).